emrebozkurt0/reader/README.md

     This will start the Flask server.
 By default, it runs on http://127.0.0.1:8080 Go to http://127.0.0.1:8080 url to view the application.

+6. **Log in to the Application:**

+Once the server is running, you can access the website by logging in with the following credentials:

+`Username: admin`
+`Password: admin`